 Sufficed to say, despite years of effort, nowhere is where he’s remained.

 Part of the reason we fall into this trap I think is because we all know what 100% looks like.
 Those are the examples we see in the media.
 We all know a lot about how Apple runs as a business, and so try to copy its habits in our own operations, without realising that this is totally illogical at our stage of development.

 What we don’t know is what a 2% Apple looks like.
 Or a 2% Roger Federer, or a 2% Joe Rogan.
 If we did we’d have a much more effective model to aspire to… and chances are most of us would give up right than and there, because that 2% probably isn’t very inspiring.

 Indeed, I’d go out on a limb and suggest that ambition and success are, to a degree, reverse correlated.
 It is the passionate who achieve great things, not those focused on the output.

-In conclusion then, whatever we’re building towards, at some point we need to paint a very clear picture of the different steps it takes to get there.
+In conclusion then, whatever we’re building towards, to become good at something, at some point we need to paint a very clear picture of the different steps it takes to get there.
 Then, we need to be honest with ourselves and ask whether we desire the intermediate steps, or just the destination.
 If the mediocre doesn’t appeal then recognise that the outstanding will always remain out of reach.